redlibrarian/redlibrarian.github.io/_posts/2014-12-17-single-target-titles.md

 > incoming messages make up the public interface of the receiving objct.
 The outgoing messages, by definition, are
 > incoming into other objects and so are part of some other object's interface.</em> (POODR, p.196)

+The idea of testing to an object's interface really clarified test-driven development for me.
+Rather than explicitly testing every method an object defines, you only need to test the public method, the messages that the object is expected to receive and respond to.

+I won't go through all the tests and code for this program, but I'm going to add one more.

+Test:

+{% highlight ruby %}
+def test_number_of_targets
+  assert_equal 15, @single_target_titles.number_of_targets(0)
+  assert_equal 1, @single_target_titles.number_of_targets(1)
+  assert_equal 2, @single_target_titles.number_of_targets(2)
+end
+{% endhighlight %}

+Code:
+{% highlight ruby %}
+def number_of_targets(index)
+  @all[index].to_hash["fields"].select{|field| field.keys.first == "866" }.size
+end
+{% endhighlight %}

+So, first I wrote code to search for a particular target and compile a list of journal records, then I wrote code to determine the number of targets in a journal record.
+This, to me, exemplifies test-driven design, letting your tests suggest the next step in the design process.
+I know I am going to need to search for a particular target, and I know I will need to determine how many targets a journal belongs too.
+It doesn't matter which test/code pair I wrote first, what's important is that these were two distinct tests, which suggested that they should be two distinct methods (see the [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) which applies both to classes and to methods).
+Once these two pieces of logic have been built, we can proceed to design the rest of the class by combining these two intial methods.
+There are only three other methods in the class: #single? (which uses #number_of_targets to state whether a journal belongs to only one target); #for (which uses #matches to compile a list of targets for a journal); and #csv (which uses #for to output the single target titles as CSV).
+The initial two or three tests suggested the fundamental design of the class, which then drove the design of the remaining methods and interface.

+So, this is the kind of library programming I do on a regular basis.
+I haven't refactored this code yet (the third step in TDD after red and green), but since I have a full test suite, I can safely refactor without worrying that I'm going to break the program.
+I'm hoping this will be the beginning of a series of blog posts about coding in a library environment, touching on both adhoc or ephemeral scripting as well as larger software projects (such as the [University of Alberta Library's](http://library.ualberta.ca) [Blacklight](http://projectblacklight.org/) implementation).